All Episodes

 You're almost as smart as I am.

-And I said, Well, I appreciate that, Professor.
+And I said, well, I appreciate that, Professor.

-He's he is his windows machine froze on him.
+His Windows machine froze on him.

 He couldn't start it.